 Analyzing College Basketball’s Defensive Dominators

-Handicappers, bettors and sports books adjust to the momentum swings, betting lines and the change in scoring and pace of play with the shot clock reduction.
-This season, there are 26 college basketball team’s averaging 83 points per game.
-Last year there were 14 teams that scored 83 PPG in games involving two NCAA division 1 teams.
-There is also 27 teams making at least 10 three-pointers per game, while last season there were eight, showing the influence of the 3-point shot in today’s game.
+Handicappers, bettors and sports books adjust to the momentum swings, lines and the change in scoring and pace of play with the shot clock reduction.
+This season, there are just three college basketball teams averaging 83 points per game; down significantly from nine last year and also the year prior when 14 teams averaged 83 PPG through the middle of February.
+There is also just 10 teams making at least 10 three-pointers per game, which is down from 17 last year and 27 the previous year in early February.

 Isolating a team’s overall defensive field goal percentage and 3-point field goal percentage defense remain key indicators when judging a team’s defensive ability.
 These must work in tandem to be efficient since a team can pack the paint defensively to minimize higher percentage two-point shots while sacrificing defense outside the arc.
 Conversely, too much attention to perimeter defense can sacrifice a team’s ability to defend the paint.
 When a team combines solid defensive play with rebounding strength and the ability to block or alter shots, you have a team that is capable of competing most any night against any team.